 This ministry of service takes many forms; providing meals in case of illness or death, transportation, babysitting, overnight housing, house cleaning or grocery shopping.
 The committee tries to cover the needs of people who are not in a Ministry Group, where this type of serving would normally occur.

-Grandma’s Freezer, helping meet the short-term needs of CBCers and the community, is now available for storing meat, frozen vegetables, frozen dinners, etc. To donate, simply leave your frozen item in the freezer, located in the main Kitchen near the back door.
+Grandma’s Freezer, helping meet the short-term needs of CBCers and the community, is now available for storing meat, frozen vegetables, frozen dinners, etc. The good news: we have a new freezer!
+The bad news: it’s empty!!
+To donate, simply leave your frozen item in the freezer, located in the main Kitchen near the back door.
 CBCers with a need may take food from the freezer.
 We request that others be helped by a member of the Benevolence Committee.
+Contact Sue K.

 Other Areas of Ministry